 - Sauté for about 4 to 5 minutes to eliminate the pink color.
 Keep stirring

-- Add the red chili powder (cayenne pepper) and Kashmiri chili powder with water.
-Stir and let the chicken absorb some red color from the chili powders for about 2 minutes.
+- Add the Kashmiri chili powder with water.
+Stir and let the chicken absorb some red color from the chili powder for about a minute.

 - Add ground fennel, ground ginger, ground cumin, salt, and stir well.

 - Then add the yogurt slowly one spoon at a time and keep stirring well in order to prevent curdling.